LucasJMO/E6Plus/classes/HorizonWalker.md

 **Negative (Planar)**: You gain the ability to rebuke or command undead as an evil cleric of your class level.

 **Positive (Planar)**: Your connection with this plane sustains you.
-You no longer require food or drink to survive, and gain the ability Improved Healing, letting you regain 1 hit point for every 60 minutes spent out of combat.
-If you already have Improved Healing from some other source you gain Greater Improved Healing instead.
+You no longer require food or drink to survive, and gain the ability Greater Improved Healing, letting you regain 1 hit point for every 60 minutes spent out of combat.

 **Shadow (Planar)**: You gain the supernatural ability Hide in Plain Sight.
 You gain a +1 insight bonus on attack and damage rolls against creatures native to the Plane of Shadow.